KelvinAnderson10/flutter-cinematix/README.md

 ## Upcoming Plans
 Here are some higher-level initiatives that I am currently working on:
 - Update Firebase security rules to fix insecure rules
+- Integrate MidTrans/Xendit as payment gateway in sandbox environment